planariangames/eldritchgambit/Eldritch_Gambit_SRD_Basics.md

 sneaking, but a clumsy (low <span style="text-transform:uppercase;">Agi</span>) ally would still hinder them.

-### Helping Others
+### Helping and Hinder

-Explain how you helped, then grant your own Success to an ally if they Failed or Botched earlier.
-If you get a Critical, you both succeed.
-The latter is one of the standard Criticals (Assist ally), below.
+This should play out naturally.
+Explain what the character does either way, then find out how this changes the situation.
+For example, dropping a rope to allies climbing a wall, or cutting an enemy’s rope from above.
+If you still need a Check, maybe apply +2/-2 for a good idea or +4/-4 for a brilliant one.

 ## Procedures